 Only one and a half hours from Perth, Dwellingup is a popular destination for weekends and day trips.
-Surrounded by forest and with the Murray River close by, the town offers a number of attractions including a steam train which is a novel way to be dropped off for an 8km walk back to town on the Bibbulmun Track.
+Surrounded by forest and with the Murray River close by, the town offers a number of attractions including delightful orchards, an old fashioned pub (with an interesting history), an award winning cidery, adventure activities, equipment hire and a recently completed skate park and pump track.
+It's also home to the Hotham Valley Railway, a steam train which provides a novel way to be dropped off for an 8km walk back to town on the Bibbulmun Track.

 Dwellingup has become a year-round destination for many visitors.
-The Dwellingup History and Visitor Information Centre is located in a building on Marrinup Street, and is constructed from local timber.
-It houses a unique collection of historical items related to the Dwellingup area including the rise and fall of the mill towns, the 1961 bushfires and the POW camp.
+The Dwellingup History and Visitor Information Centre is located in a building on Marrinup Street, and is the ideal place to sit down, take a load off, access the free wi-fi, recharge your devices, have a hot shower or check out the local history.
+The history display in the centre houses a unique collection of historical items, including a display on the Prisoner of War Camp in Marrinup, the 1961 Dwellingup bush fire and the rise and fall of the mill towns of the area.
+It also boasts a fully restored (and very impressive) 1938 Mack Fire Tender.

-The world-class Forest Discovery Centre offers a unique look at the areas forest heritage including an 11 metre forest canopy viewing platform and series of walkways.
+The world-class Forest Discovery Centre is located approximately 1km North of the Visitor Centre and offers a unique look at the areas forest heritage including an 11 metre forest canopy viewing platform and series of walkways.
 It also houses the School of Wood.

+The Hotham Valley Railway has steam, forest and restaurant trains that puff through the bush almost all year round (diesal may replace steam on days when fire risk is high, best to check online or call to make sure the trains are running).
 The Hotham Valley Tourist Railway's Forest Train travels between Dwellingup and Etmilyn (8km) on Saturdays, Sundays, public holidays and on selected days during the school holidays.
+The Restaurant train departs each Saturday evening, plus selected Friday evenings and bookings are essential for this service, please see thier website for booking information.
 The train departs from Dwellingup Station at 10.30am and 2pm.
+Please not that Dwellingup Station ticket sales are cash only.
 Get a one-way ticket and walk back on the Bibbulmun Track.

 Up & down the Track